The Sun's Interior

 These calculations indicate that the gas pressure at the Sun's core is about 250 billion times the air pressure at the Earth's surface.
 This high pressure compresses the gas in the core to a density about 158 times denser than water and about 20 times denser than iron.
 One cubic inch of this gas would weigh 2.5 kilograms or nearly 6 pounds!
 Although it may seem strange that material this dense can be a gas, it is inevitable given the very high temperatures.
 The particles are moving too rapidly to stick together in the kind of lattice that we find in a solid.
 Such a high temperature gas, where all the electrons have been stripped from the atomic nuclei, is called a plasma.

 Author: Chris Impey

-Multimedia Aggregator: Erik Brogt
+Editor/Contributor: Erik Brogt